 It also plays a vital role in measuring progress against strategic plan ambitions of more teams, matches and players; it is key to understanding how much rugby is being played, how often and by whom.

-As of season 2017/18 EMC is currently utilised in the men’s game at level 1-6, the Surrey leagues (level 8-12), Eastern Counties (level 9) and for Women in the Tyrell’s Premiership and Championship.
+In season 2017/18 EMC was utilised in the men’s game at level 1-6, the Surrey leagues (level 8-12), Eastern Counties (level 9) and for Women in the Tyrrell’s Premiership and Championship.
 It covered over 325 clubs and over 3000 matches in total.

-The level of detail entered on EMC varies by league, with level 1-4 and the Tyrell’s Premiership mandated to enter team line ups, results and match events (tries, discipline etc.), and beneath this only the team line ups and results.
-EMC was extended to level 5 and 6 in the men’s game in 2017-18.
+The level of detail entered on EMC varies by league, with level 1-4 and the Tyrrell’s Premiership mandated to enter team line ups, results and match events (tries, discipline etc.), and beneath this only the team line ups and results.

-For 2018-19 we are extending EMC to level 8 of the men’s game and National Challenge 1 in the women’s game, which will mean an additional 518 clubs and additional 5000+ matches being captured using EMC.
+For 2018-19 we have extended EMC to level 8 of the men’s game and National Challenge 1 in the women’s game, which means an additional 518 clubs and additional 5000+ matches being captured using EMC.
 The level of detail required will mirror that of level 5 and 6 i.e. only team line-ups and confirmation of result.

-Following extensive engagement with the Game and feedback from sub-committees / council members, we have committed to enhancing EMC ahead of the 18/19 season.
-New features include improved signposting, enriched messaging and a clearer user journey will allow the RFU to respond to feedback from the game relating to usability of the tool, particularly in the mobile version.
+Following extensive engagement with the Game and feedback from sub-committees / council members, we enhanced EMC for the 18/19 season.
+New features include improved signposting, enriched messaging and a clearer user journey, which allows the RFU to respond to feedback from the game relating to usability of the tool, particularly in the mobile version.